CustomIcon/Pyrogram-SessionMaker-Bot/README.md

 You are not welcome to be here or use the Project.

 ### Requirments
--  See `requirments.txt` in root directory of the Project
+-  See `requirements.txt` in root directory of the Project
 -  We do not need much of requirements other than `Pyrogram` and `TgCrypto`

 ### Setup